 By Javier Palomarez

-Javier Palomarez is the President & CEO of the United States Hispanic Chamber of Commerce.
+Palomarez is the president and CEO of the United States Hispanic Chamber of Commerce.